internetofwater/docs.geoconnex.us/docs/about/system-architecture/mainstems.md

 :::note

 NHDPlus is distinct from NHDPlus HR which is a higher resolution dataset.
-The reference hydrofabric will eventually be updated to use NHDPlus HR, but is currently just using NHDPlus V2.1.
+The reference hydrofabric will eventually be updated to use NHDPlus HR, but is currently using NHDPlus V2.1.

 :::